ThibauldMichel/ROH-pipeline/README.md

 # ROH-pipeline

-1. Running plink on your VCF files.
+The pipeline is for the moment split between different BASH and Python scripts.
+A Snakemake wrapped is in preparation.

+Put the script in the same directory than the common VCF file containing all the samples.

+1. Run script_plink.sh
-2. Running script_geno_freq.sh ton VCF.
+2. Run script_geno_freq.sh
-3. Running calculation_minimal_number_SNP_for_ROH_loop.py on VCF.
+3. Run calculation_minimal_number_SNP_for_ROH_loop.py
-4. Running hom_SROH_NROH.py on the outputs.
+4. Finally run hom_SROH_NROH.py on the outputs.